Ireland Schools Semesters and Timeline

 Winter Intake (January): January to April

 There are also application deadlines for each intake (below), and these can vary for certain institutions and programs with a different intake from the main ones.
-It would be best to speak with one of our counsellors to get tailored advice and up-to-date information.
+It would be best to speak with one of our Counselors to get tailored advice and up-to-date information.

 We’ve also charted a timeline to give you an overview of the university application journey, to better prepare you for an exciting new chapter ahead.